google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 When in [**Device Mode**][DM], open the **Zoom** dropdown and select **Auto-adjust zoom** to automatically resize the viewport whenever you change device orientation.

-[DM]: /web/tools/chrome-devtools/device-mode/

-The video below first shows the behavior when **Auto-adjust zoom** is turned off.
-When the viewport is displayed in landscape mode, the device hardware overlows the window.
-After turning on **Auto-adjust zoom**, the viewport always resizes so that it takes up the maximum amount of space without overflowing.

 <div class="video-wrapper-full-width">
   <iframe class="devsite-embedded-youtube-video" data-video-id="OCXQem0YaJM"
           data-autohide="1" data-showinfo="0" frameborder="0" allowfullscreen>